denikotin/todo-project/README.md

 ## API

-To start a API erver, run:
+To start a API, run:

 ```bash
 npm run start-backend